Other training and development opportunities for doctors

 What truly stands out here is the incredible support from my colleagues and every staff member.
 Integration into the system has been seamless, with everyone willing to lend a listening ear and a helping hand when needed.
 My supervisors have been pillars of support, guiding me every step of the way.

-We have approximately 500 Locally Employed Doctors (LEDs).
+We have approximately 450 Locally Employed Doctors (LEDs) and a dedicated LED lead at each site.

 The LEDs also have the opportunity to participate in courses throughout the year to enhance their profile: